877-224-2434

 Core Remodeling Work (1,000 sq ft)

-Framing, Insulation, Drywall and Ceiling Work, Electrical Work, HVAC Extensions, Flooring, Finishing Carpentry, Painting, Permits and Inspections, Interior Design Consultation
+Framing, Insulation, Drywall and Ceiling Work, Electrical Work, HVAC Extensions, Carpet Flooring, Finishing Carpentry, Painting, Permits and Inspections, Interior Design Support

 Item Cost Notes